 Most banks have maintained and/or slightly increased their dividends during the last few years, reflecting a strong rebound in earnings.
 However, there is significant variance among our target banks in terms of dividend levels and policies.
 These stable and, in some cases, increasing dividends have provided investors with the opportunity for a twofer - attractive yield plus price appreciation.
-Banks with significantly high yields relative to their peers include KEY, TFC, CMA, and COLB.
-We tend to ignore NYCB in this analysis since their capital position and dividend policy outlook are shaky at best.
+Banks with significantly high yields relative to their peers include MTB, RF, CMA, and COLB.
 While we would expect stronger price performance from these high yielding banks, we did not see much differentiation during the quarter.
 It is a bit surprising that one of our banks, TCBI, acts more like a "growth" company and pays no dividend, although their earnings and capital would support one.